Frequently Asked Questions

 If you have a fire, clear out the ashes from the stove in the morning and set the fire ready for lighting by incoming hostellers.

 Keep toilets clean, wipe hand basins and shower trays after use.
+A good rule of thumb is to leave everything as you would like to find it!

 Can I treat Sunday like any other day of the week?
 Be respectful.